gruntwork-io/docs/_docs-sources/pipelines/hello-world/index.md

 - The `infrastructure-live` repository will contain the definitions of your infrastructure as code (IaC)
 - The `infrastructure-pipelines` repository will define how your IaC will be deployed.

-Then, you’ll create a Github Personal Access Token (PAT) that allows:
+Then, you’ll create a GitHub Personal Access Token (PAT) that allows:

 - GitHub Actions (GHA) workflows defined in `infrastructure-live` to run GHA workflows defined in `infrastructure-pipelines`
 - GHA workflows defined in `infrastructure-pipelines` to clone the `infrastructure-live` repository